EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

    The table for adjusting plot settings

 Clicking on the colored box, opens a window like the left one on :numref:`plot-color_settings`, letting the user choose a color from the standard ones offered by the program.
 The recently used colors and a preview of the current choice are also displayed.
-In case one likes to set a color different from the provided one, by clicking on the top right corner, the window for custom colors will open with various options.
-You can use any of the sliders to choose a desired region of colors.
+In case one likes to set a color different from the provided ones, by clicking on the top right corner, the window for custom colors will open with various options.
+You can use any of the two sliders to choose a desired region of colors.
 There is also a drop-down menu with four options including: RGB with the scale 0 to 1 which is the default, RGB with the scale 0 to 255, Hex, and HSV.
 In each selected case, the user has the freedom to set different coloring values or codes.

 .. figure:: ./../figures/documents/PA_plot_color.png
    :width: 450